Ph.D. Program in Rhetoric, Composition, and Linguistics

-The University Writing Program offers the PhD in Rhetoric and Composition through its affiliated departments.
-Students take courses with faculty in the Program while individualizing their curriculum through English; Communication; Linguistics: or Education, Culture, and Society.
+The Department of Writing and Rhetoric Studies offers the PhD in Rhetoric and Composition through its affiliated departments.
+Students take courses with faculty in the department while individualizing their curricula through Communication; English; Linguistics; or Education, Culture, and Society.
 Students pursue varied projects in writing and rhetoric working with leading researchers in a collaborative, interdisciplinary environment.

 Contact: Maureen Mathison, Director, email@example.com

 M.A. and Ph.D. in Communication.
 Rhetoric is a thriving area of study in the department, with research emphases on the rhetoric of science, rhetorics of the marketplace, and critical/cultural studies of multiracial media representations.
 All graduate students in the program are funded, with most getting the opportunity to teach classes like rhetorical criticism, argumentation, and public speaking.
 Job placement upon graduation has been very good.